learning-quantum-computing/learning-quantum-computing.github.io/_posts/2020-01-30-core-1-introduction-to-quantum.markdown

 >       * Classical Computing vs. Quantum Computing
 >       * Relationship with Computational Complexity Theory
 >       * Final Remarks of the Current State of Computational Complexity Theory
->       * Final Review of the Current State of Computational Complexity Theory
->       * Brief Overview of the Current State of Computational Complexity Theory

 ```
 ⚠️ Notes: